Quirrod/KnockNote/README.md

 # Repository Setup for ENSOLVERS Challenge

+`KnockNotes` is a versatile note-taking application designed to enhance productivity.
+With its user-friendly interface and robust features, KnockNotes offers a seamless experience for creating, managing, and archiving notes.

 This repository contains the code for the ENSOLVERS Challenge, consisting of both a frontend and a backend application.

 Developed by: Quirrod